 There are specific parameters that continued medical education needs to meet.
 These requirements will vary by state.
 Most states, though, require CME hours to fall into Category 1.

 Category 1 demands that a course or activity meet the standards of an organization that specializes in measuring CME participation.

 These credits will be awarded if there is clear educational value in the course or activity and the physician passes the minimum performance requirement.
 Of the guiding organizations, the American Medical Association (AMA) is at the forefront.

-Many states require CRE credit to qualify as AMA PRA Category I. However, there are other organizations that provide Category I credit including AOA CME, AAFP, and those certified by the ACCME.
-Make sure to follow the guidelines of your state.
+Many states require CRE credit to qualify as AMA PRA Category 1.
+However, there are other organizations that provide Category 1 creditas well.
+These include:

-You can also work CME requirements into your day by listening to audio programs on the go or reading online course material while you wait in line.
-This will help you tailor your education to your schedule and avoid travel costs to attend courses or conferences.
-Find a CME provider near you.
+You can also choose work CME requirements into your day by listening to audio programs, or reading online course materials.
+Choosing either of these options will help you tailor your education to your schedule, and avoid travel costs to attend courses or conferences.

 The ACCME has provided a tool that will help you Find a CME provider near you.